joeshannon/diffcalc_API/README.rst

 Releases       https://github.com/dls-controls/diffcalc_API/releases
 ============== ==============================================================

-This is where you should put some images or code snippets that illustrate some relevant examples.
+This is where you should put some images/code snippets that illustrate relevant examples.
 If it is a library then you might put some introductory code here:

 .. code:: python